 Pricing for ServiceNow is customized based on the size and needs of the organization.
 However, typical pricing ranges from:

-• Basic Plans: Around $100–$200 per user/month
+- Basic Plans: Around $100 to $200 per user/month

-• Enterprise Plans: Can range from $500 per user/month and upwards, depending on the number of users, required modules, and deployment preferences (cloud or on-premise).
+- Enterprise Plans: Can range from $500 per user/month and upwards, depending on the number of users, required modules, and deployment preferences (cloud or on-premise)

 3. Zendesk